 Google, for example, developed Kubernetes, donated it to the Cloud Native Computing Foundation (CNCF), and now offers a managed Kubernetes version through Google Kubernetes Engine (GKE).
 GKE feels more robust to many developers than Elastic Container Service (Docker-based) and Elastic Kubernetes Service (EKS), both offered by AWS.

-Moreover, GCP tends to be more supportive of open-source platforms and tools (Google is still a top contributor to many open-source projects today).
+Moreover, GCP tends to support open-source platforms and tools (Google is still a top contributor to many open-source projects today).

-However, billing, customer support, and numerous options may still require quite a bit of a learning curve and experience to handle.
+However, billing, customer support, and numerous options may still require some learning and experience.

 Check out our GCP vs AWS vs Azure guide here to compare the two providers in more detail.

-8. Alibaba Cloud – AWS’ most similar competitor, with a strong e-commerce focus
+8. Alibaba Cloud – AWS’s most similar competitor, with a strong e-commerce focus

-But also boasts data centers in six continents, 22 regions, 63 Availability Zones, and over 70 locations globally.
+It also boasts data centers on six continents, 22 regions, 63 Availability Zones, and over 70 locations globally.
 That makes it ideal for businesses and workloads of all types and sizes.

 Just like AWS (Amazon.com), Alibaba Cloud has a solid e-commerce background (Alibaba.com).
-So, Alibaba may be a good alternative to AWS if you’re looking for something quite similar but less complex.
+So, Alibaba may be a good alternative to AWS if you want something similar but less complex.

 Alibaba Cloud also offers a range of managed services, including elastic load balancing, object storage, database, and website hosting services.